Fate of Topological Dirac Magnons in van der Waals Ferromagnets at Finite Temperature: Results

-Furthermore, there are substantial quantitative differences between the Hartree+full sunset (dashed line) and the resummation results (solid line) across the entire Brillouin zone in Fig.~\ref{Fig07}(b).
-Along the (1 0 0)--(1.5 0 0) [$\Gamma$--M] path, the resummation predicts significantly larger linewidth of mode 1 than the Hartree+full sunset, again underscoring the importance of higher-order diagrams.
-On the other hand, at a momentum point near the K point, namely (1.3 0.4 0), a drastic enhancement in the linewidth of mode 1 is observed in the Hartree+full sunset result, which is somewhat renormalized by the resummation.
-Within the Hartree+full sunset approximation, this enhancement originates not from a crossing between the lower magnon band and the unbound two-magnon van Hove singularity, but rather from the thermally weighted sunset DOS $\mathcal{B}^\textrm{(Sunset)}_\mathbf{k}$ depicted in Fig.~\ref{Fig04}(d).
-Within the resummation, which accounts for spectral redistribution in the sunset DOS because of magnon binding, this feature is reduced and associated with an interaction with a two-magnon bound state resonance [recall the diluted two-magnon bound state near $\omega \approx 6$ meV presented in Fig.~\ref{Fig06}(b)].
-In other words, within resummation, the linewidth enhancement appears because a magnon collides with a thermally excited magnon and scatters into a two-magnon bound resonance.
-Similar enhancements of linewidth associated with interactions of the lower magnon branch with bound magnons are found at (0.65 0.7 0), (0.55 1 0), and (0.45 1 0) of mode 1, and at (0.7 0.6 0) of mode 2.
-Moreover, not spike-like but broad enhancements of linewidth of mode 1 at (0.9 0.2 0) and (1.15 0 0) seem to be associated with interactions of the upper magnon branch and bound magnons near the $\Gamma$ point indicated in Fig.~\ref{Fig05}(h).
+Furthermore, there are substantial qualitative and quantitative differences between the Hartree+full sunset (dashed line) and the resummation results (solid line) across the entire Brillouin zone in Fig.~\ref{Fig07}(b).
+Along the (1 0 0)--(1.5 0 0) [$\Gamma$--M] path, the resummation predicts significantly larger linewidth of mode 1 than the Hartree+full sunset, which the Hartree+full sunset approximation fails to capture, again underscoring the importance of higher-order diagrams.
+Similarly, at a momentum point near the K point, namely (1.3 0.4 0), a drastic enhancement in the linewidth of mode 1 is observed in the resummation, while missing in the Hartree+full sunset approximation.
+Within the Hartree+full sunset approximation---which describes the interaction between single magnons and the thermally weighted sunset DOS $\mathcal{B}^\textrm{(Sunset)}_\mathbf{k}$ depicted in Fig.~\ref{Fig04}(d)---only weak momentum-dependent features of the linewidth are predicted.
+On the contrary, the resummation, which accounts for spectral redistribution in the sunset DOS because of magnon binding, describes strongly momentum-dependent magnon linewidth enhancement associated with two-magnon binding effect [recall the diluted two-magnon bound state near $\omega \approx 6$ meV presented in Fig.~\ref{Fig06}(b)].
+More precisely, within resummation, the linewidth enhancement appears because a magnon collides with a thermally excited magnon and scatters into a two-magnon bound resonance.
+Similar enhancements of linewidth associated with interactions of the lower magnon branch with bound magnons are found at (0.65 0.7 0) of mode 1, and at (0.7 0.6 0) of mode 2.
+These differences between the Hartree+full sunset approximation and the T-matrix resummation are more clearly visible in Fig.~\ref{Fig08}(d), showing an enlarged view near the K point.
+Moreover, not spike-like but broad enhancements of linewidth of mode 1 at (0.9 0.2 0) and (1.15 0 0) seem to be associated with interactions of the upper magnon branch and bound-magnon resonance near the $\Gamma$ point indicated in Fig.~\ref{Fig05}(h).
+Taken together, these results demonstrate a fundamental difference between the two approaches.
+The Hartree+full sunset approximation is insensitive to the fine structure in the momentum-frequency distribution of the background two-magnon states that mediate the scattering of thermally excited single magnons, and therefore predicts an overly smoothed, weakly momentum-dependent linewidth.
+In contrast, the resummation essentially captures the interaction between single magnons and the two-magnon bound states and their resonances---an intrinsic quantum effect---and thus reliably predicts the large momentum dependence of the linewidth at low temperatures.